Hydroxyethyl starch: Severe itching

 Hydroxyethyl starch has been observed to cause severe pruritis, or itching after administration.
 This can occur even at doses as low as 400mg/kg cumulative dose, and is considered to be possible at any dose, though does become more common at higher cumulative doses.
 In a review of the accumulation of hydroxyethyl starch in body tissues, it was found that approximately 15% of patients given the drug had deposits of the drug in their skin.
 These deposits were more common with higher cumulative doses, and in some cases persisted for 4-8 years or more after last administration.
-It it thought that the mechanism by which itching is caused is related to deposits of hydroxyethyl starch occurring in peripheral nerves, potentially Schwann cells specifically.
+It is thought that the mechanism by which itching is caused is related to deposits of hydroxyethyl starch occurring in peripheral nerves, potentially Schwann cells specifically.

 This itching can be very severe and is the most common side effect of hydroxyethyl starch.
 It generally has a delayed onset of at least a few weeks after administration, which increases the difficulty in diagnosing this side effect as people experiencing itching and their doctors may not consider it as a possible cause.
 In many patients, it is very difficult or impossible to provide relief from the itching or reduce the duration of the itching.
 Antihistamines have no effect on itching with this cause.
 Some small studies or single case reports have suggested potential benefit from oral naltrexone or topical capsaicin, but these have yet to be tested in large trials.